mvdwetering/yamaha_ynca/README.md

 * Activate scenes
 * Hide unused inputs per zone
 * Hide soundmodes
+* Several controllable settings (if supported by receiver):
+  * CINEMA DSP 3D mode
+  * Adaptive DRC
+  * Compressed Music Enhancer
+  * HDMI Out selection (off, HDMI1, HDMI2 or Both)
+  * Initial volume
+  * Max volume
+  * Sleep timer
+  * Speaker bass/treable
+  * Headphone bass/treble (default disabled)

 ## Limitations

-It is not possible to autodetect all features of a receiver.
-However there are some things you can do yourself to solve/workaround this.
+This section lists some limitations of the integration and possbile solutions.

+### Config entities unavailable when receiver in standby

+The receiver does not allow changing of settings when it is in standby, so the entities become Unavailable.

+### Scenes not detected

+On newer receivers the autodetection of the amount of Scenes supported per zone does not work anymore, so no Scenes are detected.

+*Solution:* Override the autodetect and manually configure the amount of Scenes supported per zone in the integration configuration.

 ### Scene buttons not working

-For some receivers (e.g. RX-V475) the command to activate the scenes does not work even though scenes are supported by the receiver.
-As a workaround, hide the scene button entities in Home Assistant
+For the RX-V475 with firmware 1.34/2.06 the command to activate the scenes does not work even though scenes are supported by the receiver.
+As a workaround, disable the Scene button entities in Home Assistant.

-### Inputs do not match zone
+### Sources list does not match receiver zone capabilities

-For most receivers the inputs available on the receiver can be detected, but it is not possible to detect which of those inputs are available per zone.
+For most receivers the total amount/type of inputs available on the receiver can be detected, but it is not possible to detect which of those inputs are available per zone.

-You can select the inputs per zone in the integration configuration which can be accessed by pressing the "Configure" button on the integration card in the "Devices & Services" section of the Home Assistant settings.
+*Solution:* Manually hide the sources that are not supported per zone in the integration configuration.

 ### Soundmodes do not match receiver

-The list of soundmodes can not be detected, so by default the whole list of known soundmodes is shown.
+The list of soundmodes can not be detected, for some models the list is know, for the rest the whole list of known soundmodes is shown.

-You can select the soundmodes applicable the specific receiver in the integration configuration which can be accessed by pressing the "Configure" button on the integration card in the "Devices & Services" section of the Home Assistant settings.
+*Solution:* Manually hide Soundmodes that are not supported in the integration configuration.

+If you want your receiver added to the list of models with known soundmodes start a [discussion](https://github.com/mvdwetering/yamaha_ynca/discussions) or [submit an issue](https://github.com/mvdwetering/yamaha_ynca/issues)

 ## Installation